jhamill34/storybook-addon-color-mode/README.md

 # Storybook Color Mode Addon

+This project has been moved to: https://gitlab.com/joshrasmussen/storybook-addons/-/tree/master/packages/color-mode

+---

 Storybook Color Addon allows your stories to be displayed in their various color modes specified by theme-ui

 ## Installation